 Workers must not be required to surrender any government-issued identification, passports, or work permits as a condition of employment.

-Suppliers or labor dispatch agencies shall not receive deposits or fees (e.g. recruitment or hiring fees) from workers.
+Employers(Suppliers or Labor dispatch agencies) or Recruitment agencies shall not require workers to pay deposits or recruitment fees as part of their employment.